Maybe you’re one of the thousands of full-time freelancers who long for the freedom to fire your bad clients…

 Passion Before Profit:

 Every profitable personal project I know of began as a passion project.

 We do call them “Passion Projects”and not”Profit Projects,”don’t we?

 Don’t sacrifice one for the other.
 That’s not what personal projects are about.

 If your personal passion does make money, it will probably become an additional revenue stream, not a total, financial game-changer.
 (Although the financial game-changers are becoming increasingly more common…)

 Your passion is the real game-changer.

 …because your passion sustains your reputation, your ideas and your craft.

-Whether the prize of your personal project is the attention of a big studio, consistent income from a self-published storybook app or the final email you’ll ever send to your nightmare, make passion the priority.
+Whether the prize of your personal project is the attention of a big studio, consistent income from a supportive fan base or the final email you’ll ever send to your nightmare client, make passion the priority.